CDP Ports

 Code-based CDPPorts are known as code-ports.

-class MyPort : public CDPPort { public: void Create(const char* shortName, CDPComponent* parent) override; CDPProperty<double> Flow; CDPProperty<double> Pressure; }; void MyPort::Create(const char* shortName, CDPComponent* parent) { CDPPort::Create(shortName, parent); // Always call base class.
+class MyPort : public CDPPort { public: void Create(const char* shortName, CDPComponent* parent) override; CDPProperty<double> Flow; CDPProperty<double> Pressure; }; void MyPort::Create(const char* shortName, CDPComponent* parent) { CDPPort::Create(shortName, parent); // Always call the base class.
 Flow.Create("Flow", this); Pressure.Create("Pressure", this); }

 The upside of inheriting from CDPPort is that it is easy to use such a variable in the code of your custom component.

 class MyComponent : public CDPComponent { ...
-MyPort Port; }; void MyComponent::Create(const char* fullName) { CDPComponent::Create(fullName); // Always call base class.
+MyPort Port; }; void MyComponent::Create(const char* fullName) { CDPComponent::Create(fullName); // Always call the base class.
 Port.Create("Port", this); } void MyComponent::ProcessNull() { if (Port.IsConnected()) { Port.Flow = CalculateFlow(); if (Port.Pressure > 200) SetAlarms(); } }

 Using the Same CDPPort on Both Sides